KayceP/Linux-Server-Configuration/README.md

 ### 3 - Install [finger](https://linux.die.net/man/1/finger), a utility software to check users' status.
 1. Run the command `$ apt-get install finger`.

+### 4 - Configure SSH key-based authentication for our 'grader' user.
+1. First, create the SSH encryption key on your local machine, with the command: `ssh-keygen -f ~/.ssh/udacity_grader_ssh_key.rsa`. _(You can change the filename, of course)_
+   * I used my own personal Raspberry Pi Linux server for this.
+2. Log into your server as your root user, via ssh.
+3. Run the command: `$ touch /home/grader/.ssh/authorized_keys`.

 ## Running (For a casual viewer)
 - For a live demo of the web application being hosted, [click here](http://www.patternrecognition.io/omenu).